STARTS

 Lesson 3:

-Learning about object interactions.
-Creating interactive objects that allow us to activate obstacles.
-Learning about Surface GUI
+Implementing object interaction.
+Creating interactive objects that allow us to enable obstacles.
+Getting acquainted with Surface GUI (interface elements on in game objects)

 The racing game